 Can I enroll in the commuter benefit for more than the allowed IRS pre-tax monthly limit for transit and parking?

 Any deduction amount over the pre-tax limit will be taken as a post-tax deduction.
-For example, if you enroll for a $300 commuter benefit, $265 will be a pre-tax deduction, $40 will be subsidized, and $40 will be a post-tax deduction.
+For example, if you work on the Medford/Somerville Campus and enroll for a $350 commuter benefit, $300 will be a pre-tax deduction, ($40 of which will be subsidized), and $20 will be a post-tax deduction.

 EBPA Debit Cards are mailed for delivery by the 15th of a month after your initial enrollment.
 For example, if you enroll by January 4th, you should receive your debit card at your home address by January 15th.
 You will continue to use that EBPA debit card each month after you enroll.

 You can access your PIN on the EBPA WealthCare Portal.
 Click on the debit card icon and look for the "View Pin" link next to your card number.

 To update your mailing address, visit eServe or call Tufts Support Services at 617-627-7000.
 Your information will be forwarded to the vendor on the weekly electronic feed sent every Tuesday.

 Payroll deductions will be taken in the month prior to the benefit month.
 For example, payroll deductions for January commuter benefits will be taken in December.